insarlab/MintPy/docs/installation.md

 git clone https://github.com/insarlab/MintPy.git
 ```

-#### b.
-Install dependencies via conda ####
+<h4>b.
+Install dependencies via conda</h4>

-Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) if you have not already done so.
+Install <a href="https://docs.conda.io/en/latest/miniconda.html">miniconda</a> if you have not already done so.
 You may need to close and restart the shell for changes to take effect.

 ```bash
 # use wget or curl to download in command line or click from the web browser